Types of Scaffolds

 However, the subject of scaffolding hazards and safety measures to be adopted is a topic for another article.
 The rest of this article will focus on the different types of suspended and supported scaffolds available for use in various work environments and unique purposes.

-For a complete understanding of the scaffolding safety requirements, enroll in our OSHA Scaffolding Safety Training online course developed to meet the criteria set out by OSHA’s scaffolding standard 29 CFR Subpart L.
+To completely understand the scaffolding safety requirements, enroll in our OSHA Scaffolding Safety Training online course developed to meet the criteria set out by OSHA’s scaffolding standard 29 CFR Subpart L.

 Type of Suspended Scaffolds